 Avoid handling things

-Do not give or receive gifts, share food, drinks, or personal objects, such as cameras, water bottles, etc. Do not lend your pen or other personal items, and do not borrow things from others.
+Do not give or receive gifts, share food, drinks, or personal objects like cameras, water bottles, etc. Do not lend your pen or other personal items, and do not borrow things from others.

 Use your own

-Always carry your own mask, hand sanitizers, and water bottles.
+Always carry your own mask, hand sanitisers, and water bottles.
 Carry a few spare masks to be sure you always have one handy.

 Disposal of waste

-Dispose of personal waste safely (tissues, masks, water bottles), in closed bins.
+Dispose of personal waste safely (tissues, masks, water bottles) in closed bins.
 Do not add to pollution by discarding used masks.
-These can also help spread the virus as well as being a source of litter.
+These can also help spread the virus and be a source of litter.
 Be careful how you discard used tissues or masks.
-Treat them as potentially contaminated by the virus and throw them away in a way that no one can get infected.
+Treat them as potentially contaminated by the virus and throw them away so that no one can get infected.

 If you have any symptoms